 The Hadza are living as they have for tens of thousands of years in one of the most iconic landscapes in the world, the savannahs and grasslands of Northern Tanzania.
 With a unique language, an egalitarian culture, and expert knowledge about their environment, the Hadza continue today in the region where modern humans evolved over 100,000 years ago.
 Although they have lost 90% of their land in the last 50 years, they are one of the few remaining sources of valuable direct knowledge of how humans lived for most of our time on earth – sustainably, and with equality for all regardless of gender, age, or ability.
 The Hadza are an important example for our present, and a people who are also our best hope for a continuing tie to our past.
 What can this joyful, just and sustainable society teach us about how to live now?

-Award-winning documentarians and academics Jon Cox, Katrin Redfern, and Andrew Stern have produced a multimedia exhibit documenting the Hadza tribe of Tanzania.
+Award-winning documentarians Jon Cox, Katrin Redfern, and Andrew Stern have produced a touring multimedia exhibit documenting the Hadza tribe of Tanzania.
 The exhibit presents Hadza daily life, culture, and expertise through photography, an immersive soundscape, text and artifacts.

 The exhibit has four main components: